 If you are willing to go through the work, most SBA programs offer very favorable terms and deserve your full consideration.
 You can benefit from their lower rates and longer terms.
 The unfortunate truth however is that many small business owners will not qualify after doing all that work or may choose not to put up their personal assets as collateral.
 When I owned restaurants, I had to sign many documents guaranteeing the performance of my businesses, but I always said that I drew the line at my front door.
 The house where my kids lived was off limits and I don’t encourage anyone to put themselves in that position.

 If you are prepared to explore this option, the most popular SBA loans are as follows:

 This is the most popular SBA program and is for both new and existing small businesses.
 A 7(a) loan can be used for more general purposes, such as working capital, purchasing or renovating land or buildings, equipment, furnishings, debt refinancing, and more.
 Maximum amount is $5 million.
 Most loans are about $150k.

 For growing businesses and provides long-term, fixed-rate financing for major assets, such as buildings, land, or long-term machinery.
 These loans cannot be used for working capital or inventory.
 The maximum amount of a CDC/504 Loan is $5 million.

 Loans up to $50,000 to help businesses startup and expand.
 These loans can be used for working capital, supplies, furnishings, inventory, or equipment.
 They are available through non-profit lending organizations focused on economic development.

 Good luck in your hunt for capital.
-If you have questions or would like to discuss your business you can email me at email@example.com
+If you have any questions or just want to discuss your business, please contact me at firstname.lastname@example.org